 Think of it like playing a mobile game:

 If there is nothing to accomplish, people will get bored, tired, and discouraged quicker than you can imagine.

-I’m of course not telling you to turn your product into a game.
+I’m, of course, not telling you to turn your product into an actual “game“.
 It’s not that complicated, don’t worry.
 I’m talking about giving a prize for some important steps the user takes.

 - If your product helps people organize their tasks, give them access to adding more team members as soon as they hit the 3-months-of-usage mark.

 - If your product helps people find movie recommendations, give them access to pro reviews as soon as they watch 10 movies via your product.

 - If your product is a bit too complicated to give anything away for free, give them 2 hours of access to the premium version as soon as they reach an important point in their product adoption journey.